-The mandate of the Multicultural Heritage Centre Public Art Gallery is to present in-person and virtual exhibitions of work by local artists, as well as stimulate creativity by showcasing art never seen before in the province.
+The mandate of the Red Brick Common Public Art Gallery is to present in-person and virtual exhibitions of work by local artists, as well as stimulate creativity by showcasing art never seen before in the province.
 We promote, connect, and support artists, art-lovers, and the community through a variety of programming.
 Our efforts contribute to the dialogue of contemporary art and stimulate engagement with the art, along with cultivate creative community.

-The Multicultural Heritage Centre Public Art Gallery is curated by award-winning artist and arts advocate Alexis Marie Chute.
+The Red Brick Common Public Art Gallery is curated by award-winning artist and arts advocate Alexis Marie Chute.

 “Honouring Our Cherished Babies” EVENT